dm0-/installer/README.md

 **Maybe support reusing a build root.**  Everything is being built from scratch every time the installer runs.
 For faster testing, maybe add an option to run in an existing build root and start the installation process at a specified point.

 **Fix the relabel function for inactive SELinux policies.**  I need to look into whether anything supports labeling a file system with labels that aren't from the host system's active policy.
 Assuming not, I'll just always install into an ext4 image first and generate an initrd containing the target policy and `policycoreutils`, then replace the `relabel` function with a `qemu -kernel vmlinuz -initrd relabel.img ext4.img` call.
+(CentOS is testing this now when not using squashfs.)

 **Support an etc Git overlay for real.**  The `/etc` directory contains the read-only default configuration files with a writable overlay, and if Git is installed, the modified files in the overlay are tracked in a repository.
 The repository database is saved in `/var` so the changes can be stored persistently.
 At the moment, the Git overlay is mounted by a systemd generator when it's already running in the root file system.
 This allows configuring services, but not things like `fstab` or other generators.
 It needs to be set up by an initrd before pivoting to the real root file system (also so an encrypted `/var` can be mounted), and it should verify the commit's signature so that everything is cryptographically verified in the booted system.